 Sooji / Rava – Coarse Endosperm

-Now with all these details, I wanted to bake a bread with the flour we get here.
-I tried this recipe from Champa, though Konda loved the bread so much that she didn’t mind feasting on the entire loaf herself, I was sad seeing my bread was more dense.
+Now with all these details, I wanted to bake bread with the flour we get here.
+I tried this recipe from Champa, though Konda loved the bread so much that she didn’t mind feasting on the entire loaf herself, I was sad seeing my bread was denser.

 Whole wheat flour / Atta flour – 2 cups